 Monetary stability

-The challenges in pursuing monetary stability are mirrored in the arena of fiscal policy.
-While the government promotes fiscal stability, institutional weaknesses, a lack of economic diversification and international dependency create an unfavorable setting, which deteriorated further with the onset of the COVID-19 pandemic.
+The challenges to pursuing monetary stability are also evident in the realm of fiscal policy.
+While the government strives for fiscal stability, institutional weaknesses, limited economic diversification and international dependency contribute to an unfavorable setting.
+This situation further deteriorated with the onset of the COVID-19 pandemic and Russia’s subsequent full-scale invasion of Ukraine.

 Fiscal stability